 Practice with Julia

-I am currently teaching online until we can get back into the studios/Palm Trees Yoga School in Goa.
+I am currently teaching at Yogacita in Liverpool.
 Join me for Saturday Classes, Rocket Weeks or a TTC.
 Upcoming dates are as follows: